jeffreynghm/emnist_image_generator_predictor/README.md

 # emnist_image_generator_predictor

 ## Overview
-This piece of code is an attempt to the assessment task assigned by BNP Paribas for the position of AI/Digital Analyst.

-The selected task is: An English word image generators, then feed it to machine learning model [preferably neural network] to recognize the word from the image.
+The objective of this programme is to create English word image generators, then feed it to machine learning model [preferably neural network] to recognize the word from the image.

 ## Method
 For demonstration purposes, a character handwriting recognizer (instead of an English word image recognizer) is implemented.
 This character handwriting recognizer composes of two separate sections: